 Our newly acquired capacity for discovering and understanding the critical vitality of linkages and intersections has made it clear to us that at some level everything is interdependent.
-Further, our knowledge of the interconnectedness of everything causes us to look differently not just at the physical components of the universe, but also at organizations and human interactions (Exhibit 1-5).
+Further, our knowledge of the interconnectedness of everything causes us to look differently not just at the physical components of the universe but also at organizations and human interactions (Exhibit 1-5).
 This is not to say, of course, that we always fully comprehend the nature of the interdependence among any particular elements, but we do recognize its significance.

-Our understanding of the design of fractals, for example, is critical for comprehending the order that exists in chaos and for appreciating the impact of complexity on organizations and human behavior.
-The smallest level of a single organization and the most complex array of a large, aggregated system containing the organization are connected inexorably, as demonstrated through the power of fractals ($Z{n+1} = Z_N^2 + C$).
+Our understanding of the design of fractals (complex geometric pattern demonstrating precise similarity in that all the details of its structure viewed at any scale continuously repeat elements of the overall pattern), for example, is critical for comprehending the order that exists in chaos and for appreciating the impact of complexity on organizations and human behavior.
+The smallest level of a single organization and the most complex array of a large, aggregated system containing the organization are connected inexorably in a pattern, as demonstrated through the power of fractals.